16 Pretty Good Lesbian Shows We’re Pretty Sure You Haven’t Seen Yet

 two skeptical girls in their early 20s in "Such Brave Girls"

 Another one of this list’s “mental health comedies,” Such Brave Girls is a riotous, disgusting, in-your-face comedy about a dysfunctional family (two sisters and a single mom, all of them varying degrees of delulu) trying and often failing to get their shit together.
 It’s discomfort comedy at its finest.
 Real life sisters Kat Sadler and Lizzie Davidson play fictional sisters Josie and Billie in the six-episode run, Josie having recently wrapped up a stint in a psychiatric ward at series’ beginning.
-“The three women wouldn’t know an appropriate boundary if it punched them in the face,” I write in my review.
+“The three women wouldn’t know an appropriate boundary if it punched them in the face,” I write in my review of the first season.
 “The script, penned by Sadler, is beyond acidic; it’s like guzzling gasoline.”
 It’s for fans of You’re the Worst and Bad Sisters.

 The Horror of Dolores Roach